 There’s also the gender problem.
 If he were a she it would be considered cute - unless of course I were openly homosexual.
 And if I were bisexual, I’d simply be labeled a pedophile.
 Period.
 Since homos apparently have no morals or control, and heteros are perfect - especially if they’re a Christian… (No offense.
 My whole family is Christian in some way) despite the many cases reported proving otherwise.
 In reality, expected and ‘correct’ ways to be simply keep everything in a neat little basket, where twisted stereotypes based on bias accusations or botched ‘facts’ instruct people who and who not to trust without thinking for themselves or having to go an extra mile to get to know something, while also allowing them to be hateful but somehow justified so long as they appear to fit the correct image.

-And to think typical society insists that there’s something wrong with us… Denial is a wonderful thing.@1 year ago with 33 notes
+And to think typical society insists that there’s something wrong with us… Denial is a wonderful thing.@2 years ago with 33 notes

 #asexual #asexuality #it's very good that it worked out #thank you for sharing #submission